 Most of the people who travel from Croatia to Greece by ferry intend to travel further to Athens or/and further to other Greek islands.

 If you are one of them and your destination is Athens, the best option is to get a ferry to Patras and get on a bus to Athens.
-It is about 2 1/2 hours ride (200 km distance), one-way ticket cost about 20 Euro and buses are pretty frequent.
+It is about a 2.5 hours ride (200 km distance), a one-way ticket costs about 20 Euro and buses are pretty frequent.

-To proceed to other Greek islands get from Athens to Piraeus, which is the nearest ferry port from where you will get your next ferry to most of the Greek island including Cyclades, Dodecanese, Eastern Aegean islands and Crete.
+To proceed to other Greek islands get from Athens to Piraeus, which is the nearest ferry port from where you will get your next ferry to most of the Greek islands including the Cyclades, Dodecanese, and Eastern Aegean islands and Crete.

-Athens, which is just 10 km away, is connected to Piraeus by metro, bus and taxies.
+Athens, which is just 10 km away, is connected to Piraeus by metro, bus and taxis.
 It is easy to reach and will take you just about 20 to 30 minutes to get there.
-Note that some ferries depart from Rafina and Lavrio ports, so double check before proceeding.
+Note that some ferries depart from Rafina and Lavrio ports, so double-check before proceeding.
 Check what to wear on a ferry